3 4 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Publications

-Research on acetylcholine spans neurobiology, psychiatry, and behavioral science.
+Research on ACh spans neurobiology, psychiatry, and behavioral science.
 Key topics include attention regulation, intimacy, trauma processing, emotional safety, and neurodivergence.

 Research Landscape